The Best Gluten Free Granola Recipe

 Yes, granola is generally a naturally gluten free food.
 However, there is one ingredient that you’ll need to check to make sure, and that is the oats.

-Oats themselves are gluten free, but are sometimes produced in a facility that also handles foods with gluten.ย To make a gluten-free granola, use certified gluten-free oats.
-Always check labels!
+Oats themselves are gluten free, but are sometimes produced in a facility that also handles foods with gluten.
+To make a gluten-free granola, use certified gluten-free oats.
+Always check labels to make sure there is no cross contamination!

 What Can You Do With Granola?